mysociety/fixmystreet/glossary.md

         </li>
         <li>
           See the <a href="http://www.template-toolkit.org">Template Toolkit
-          website</a>, which is the system the FixMyStreet templates use.
+          website</a>, which is the system the FixMyStreet web templates use.
         </li>
       </ul>
     </div>